Pack racing on Neon Speedway

 The 19-camera broadcast system

 Lucky Races doesn’t use a single camera.
-The broadcast system has 19 cameras (helicopter, drone, cable, rail, cockpit, bumper, T-cam, rear, mirror, trackside fixed, corner, start/finish, plus 7 cinematic specialty cameras) and a Race Director that picks the right one for each moment based on event scoring.
-You can override at any time with keyboard shortcuts 1-8.
+19 cameras across four categories, plus a Race Director that picks the right one for each moment based on event scoring (overtake > spinout > close pass > drafting train).
+You can override at any time with keyboard shortcuts 1–8.

 Ways to play